 RA = Address of the memory location to be read.

 RD = Data read from location RA during read operation.

 PA = Address of the memory location to be programmed.
-Addresses are latched on the falling edge of the WE# or CE# pulse.
-PD = Data to be programmed at location PA.
-Data is latched on the rising edge of WE# or CE# pulse.
+Addresses latch on the falling edge of the WE# or CE# pulse, whichever happens later.